World-class care close to home

 Nurse navigator support

 You and your doctor will discuss the pros and cons of each option and decide on the best course of treatment for you.
-Our gynecologic cancer nurse navigator, Lorri Bennett, RN, MSN, CCRC, will help you understand what to expect during treatment and answer questions you may have.
+Our gynecologic cancer nurse navigators, Lorri Bennett, RN, MSN, CCRC, at our Charleston area locations and Antonio Rivera, BSN, RN, OCN, at Tidelands, will help you understand what to expect during treatment and answer questions you may have.

 Our experienced ovarian cancer care team will complete a thorough review of your cancer and create a personalized treatment plan.